 The Scale Bar is a reference scale showing the actual size of tissue features in the image.
-The length of the bar will change as you zoom in and out on your slide and the units will change from microns to millimeters depending on your magnification.
+The length of the bar will change with zooming in and out on the slide and the units will change from microns to millimeters depending on the magnification.

-The Scale Bar is displayed on your screen by default.
-You can hide it by deselecting Show Scale Bar in the Gear menu at the top right of your screen.
+The Scale Bar is displayed on the screen by default.
+It can be hidden by deselecting Show Scale Bar in the Gear menu at the top right of the screen.
 (See Figure 3.11.)